 The Money Market account helps you save money but also allows you to access the money in case of an emergency.

-Account balances earn interest rates of 1.00% APY, which is higher than the national average for money market account rates.
+Account balances earn interest at rates higher than the national average for money market account rates.
 The interest for this account is also compounded daily.

 The Money Market account does include any monthly maintenance fees.
 This account allows for check writing and debit card transactions, which allows you to access the money if you need it.